Chinese users play cat-and-mouse with censors amid protests

 Elliot Wang, a 26-year-old in Beijing, was amazed.

-“I started refreshing constantly, and saving videos, and taking screenshots of what I could before it got censored,” said Wang, who only agreed to be quoted using his English name, in fear of government retaliation, .
+“I started refreshing constantly, and saving videos, and taking screenshots of what I could before it got censored,” said Wang, who only agreed to be quoted using his English name, in fear of government retaliation.
 “A lot of my friends were sharing the videos of the protests in Shanghai.
 I shared them too, but they would get taken down quickly.”

 That Wang was able to glimpse the extraordinary outpouring of grievances highlights the cat-and-mouse game that goes on between millions of Chinese internet users and the country’s gargantuan censorship machine.

-Note: This story has been corrected to reflect the day of the Urumqi fire was Thursday, Nov.
-24, not Friday.